 The biodiesel market has been lacking a method of analyzing and identifying the life-cycle effects of biofuels on carbon emissions and other environmental indicators – until now.

-Recognizing the need for objective environmental standards to measure the overall sustainability of producing and using biodiesel, the Sustainable Biodiesel Alliance (SBA) has partnered with GreenCircle Certified, LLC to create a certification process for evaluation and branding of biodiesel production.
-GreenCircle will adapt the SBA’s established Baseline Practices for Sustainability to objectively evaluate the feedstock providers, producers, distributors and end users of biodiesel.
-Kelly King, chairperson of the SBA, announced the new partnership saying, “We are dedicated to providing consumers with the information they need to make informed choices, and we are confident that the public wants to support locally-sourced, low-carbon fuels.
+Recognizing the need for objective environmental standards to measure the overall sustainability of producing and using biodiesel, the Sustainable Biodiesel Alliance (SBA) has created a certification process for evaluation and branding of biodiesel production.
+Independent Auditors across the country will use audit materials adapted from the SBA’s established Baseline Practices for Sustainability to objectively evaluate the feedstock providers, producers, distributors and end users of biodiesel.
+Kelly King, chairperson of the SBA, had this to say, “We are dedicated to providing consumers with the information they need to make informed choices, and we are confident that the public wants to support locally-sourced, low-carbon fuels.
 Smarter consumers can mean a big boost for U.S. agriculture and local economies, as well as for the environment.”